 Oral tumors can grow at an accelerated speed that can be difficult for the associated blood vessels to keep up with.
 As a result, oral tumours may develop pockets of dead tissue and abscesses of infection.
-The bacteria can then cause a bad odor.
+These areas will cause a bad odor.

 Dietary indiscretion can also cause nasty vomits that leave the mouth smelling bad.
 An imbalance in your dog’s gut or oral microbiome due to an overgrowth of the ‘bad’ intestinal bacteria can be linked with bad breath.
-In other cases, systemic issues such as an enlargement of the esophageal tube can lead to bad breath.
+In other cases, systemic issues such as a megaesophagus resulting in food pooling, can lead to bad breath.

 Kidney or Liver Disease

 Kidney failure, disease or other metabolic diseases can cause bad breath.
 When kidney functions decrease, toxins build up in the bloodstream and often manifest in bad breath, often smelling like ammonia or urine.

 Metabolic disease that affects your dog’s breathing is a significant health issue and requires urgent veterinary attention.
 In extreme cases, dogs may be displaying other clinical signs such as chronic weight loss and vomiting.

 Apart from kidney disease, liver disease can also cause bad breath.
 If you notice a foul smell accompanied by a lack of appetite, vomiting, and yellow gums, it may be a sign of liver disease, which also requires urgent vet attention.